 Your task in this project is to extend your non-preemptive user-level threads package with preemption.

 In the previous project, you built a non-preemptive thread package and assumed that applications will cooperate with each other and voluntarily yield the CPU frequently.
 In general, your applications will not be well-behaved, cooperating processes that routinely yield the processor on their own.
-You need to guard against processes that want to occupy the CPU by forcibly preempting them and switching to another process.
+You need to guard against processes that want to monopolize the CPU by forcibly preempting them and switching to another process.

 We have provided you with some code that emulates clock interrupts.
 The interrupts arrive on the stack of the currently executing thread, just like they do on native hardware.
 You get to write a clock handler that is supposed to do the right thing in response to the interrupt.